Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Model

-The approximate result in \cref{eq:ctauAprime} is derived from a full expression given in \cref{eq:DP_DHDH} under the assumption that $m_{\eta}\gg m_{A^\prime}\gg m_{h_D}$.
-The surprising dependence of $c\tau_{A^\prime}$ on only two powers of the coupling $g_D$ is due to the fact that, after the spontaneous symmetry breaking in the dark sector, the coupling $\mu_{\eta \eta h_D}$ between the $\eta$ particle exchanged in the loop and the dark Higgs boson is proportional to the dark vacuum expectation value, $\mu_{\eta \eta h_D} \propto v_D \propto m_{A^\prime}/g_D$.
-This partially cancels the dependence on $g_D$ while introducing additional powers of $m_{A^\prime}$ in the expression.
-We provide a complete list of decay width and annihilation cross sections relevant for our discussion in \cref{sec:sec_formulae}.
+As can be seen, for $m_{h_D}\lesssim m_{A^\prime}$,\footnote{This mass hierarchy corresponds to $\lambda_D \lesssim g_D^2/2$, which can be expected from the renormalization group equation for $\lambda_D$, when one imposes the perturbativity constraint up to $O(\tev)$ scale; see, \eg, Refs~\cite{Batell:2009yf,Darme:2017glc}.
+Interestingly, such mass hierarchy also excludes the decay of $h_D$ into $A^\prime$ and SM states, which naturally leads to long-lived nature of $h_D$.} the dark Higgs boson produced in the $2\to 3$ process subsequently decays into SM fermions via a triangle loop involving off-shell dark vectors; see \cref{eq:mass_scheme}.\footnote{We note that the $h_D$ decays into 4 charged SM states mediated by two off-shell dark photons, $h_D \to A^{\prime*} A^{\prime*} \to 2 f^+ 2 f^-$, are also possible, albeit they remain subdominant~\cite{Batell:2009yf}.} As a result, the decay width is naturally suppressed, and $h_D$ may have a very large lifetime of astrophysical relevance,

-As can be seen from \cref{eq:ctauAprime}, the dark vector can travel galactic-scale distances before decaying and producing visible signals due to subsequent decays of the dark Higgs bosons, $h_D\to f\bar{f}$, where $f\bar{f} = e^+e^-$, $\mu^+\mu^-$, or hadrons obtained from quark pairs $q\bar{q}$.
-We require $h_D$ to decay before the Big Bang Nucleosynthesis (BBN) in the early Universe, \ie, $\tau_{h_D}\lesssim 0.1\second$.
-In fact, the lifetime is often within the reach of the intensity frontier searches for light new physics.
+The approximate result in \cref{eq:ctauhD} is derived from a full expression given in \cref{eq:DH_SMSM}.
+As can be seen from \cref{eq:ctauhD}, the dark scalar $h_D$ can travel galactic-scale distances before decaying and producing visible signals, $h_D\to f\bar{f}$.
+The decay final-states are $f\bar{f} = e^+e^-$, $\mu^+\mu^-$, $\tau^+\tau^-$, or hadrons formed due to hadronization of the light quark pairs $q\bar{q}$.
+Instead, we require $A^\prime$ to decay before the Big Bang Nucleosynthesis (BBN) in the early Universe~\cite{Berger:2016vxi}, \ie, $\tau_{A^\prime}\lesssim 0.1\second$.
+In fact, the lifetime of the dark photon is often within the reach of the intensity frontier searches for light new physics.
+We provide a complete list of decay width and annihilation cross sections relevant to our discussion in \cref{sec:sec_formulae}.

-Before we discuss phenomenological aspects of this scenario, it is worthwhile to comment further on the vanishing kinetic mixing terms in \cref{eq:L_portal} that are proportional to $\epsilon^\prime$ and $\epsilon^{\prime\prime}$.
-We note that, in general, even if there is no such a kinetic mixing between hypercharge and dark-photon field-strength tensors at the tree level, it can be generated at the loop level\cite{Holdom:1985ag} provided that charge conjugation symmetry is also broken in the dark sector; for details see a recent review\cite{Gherghetta:2019coi}.
-In order to obtain such a symmetry breaking, one can either introduce a new particle (or several new particles) which is charged under both SM and dark gauge groups or else introduce interactions in the dark sector that break this symmetry, in analogy with the SM where weak interactions are responsible for the violation.
-Otherwise, there can be no perturbative generation of the kinetic mixing term\cite{Gherghetta:2019coi}.